Setting Up/Customizing Intake & Case Forms + Conditional Logic Follow

 - File Uploader: This field type is used for uploading documents and files.
 Any files uploaded will be found in the Documents tab of the lead/case record.
 This field type should only be used if you are sending the intake/case form online.

 - U.S. States Dropdown: This field type is used to create a custom U.S. State dropdown to collect address information.
-This field type will populate with the same state values as Law Ruler's default State field.
+This field type will populate with the same state values as Legal CRM's default State field.
 It is not recommend to change the values of this dropdown.
 If you need to create custom state values, it is recommended to use the standard Dropdown field type.

 Whether you choose to create an Existing Field or a Custom Field, a pop-up will appear that will allow you to make edits to the appearance of the new field that will be added.
 In this pop-up, you will be able to edit the label for your field and apply text formatting.